Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

 There are some 3D model samples available in this [GitHub tutorial repository](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data) (in the 'Sample files' folder) if you don't have your own.
 You can clone or download the repository to access them.

+Note that, if you do not have git installed already, you can get it from here: [Windows](https://windows.github.com/), [Mac OSX](https://mac.github.com/), and [Linux](http://git-scm.com/download/linux).
+And get additional setup instructions [here](https://help.github.com/articles/set-up-git).

 If you have GitHub client ([GitHub for Windows](https://windows.github.com/) or [GitHub for Mac](https://mac.github.com/)) installed, you can clone the tutorial [repository](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data) from github.com.
 Go to [https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data)  and clone the source code by click the "Clone in Desktop" button.

  ![](img/githubClone.png)